 Choose which metrics to show in the chart by selecting or deselecting metrics at the top of the chart.

 The totals for each metric are shown above the chart.
 These totals are accurate for the selected time span, and are not truncated.
+Daily values shown in the chart might be omitted on the chart if they do not reach a threshold, but will be included in the totals whether or not they reach the threshold.

 The table shows data grouped by the selected dimension.
 Data is shown for the metrics selected in the chart above.